Head Automatica

-Head Automatica was an American rock band from Brooklyn, New York fronted by Daryl Palumbo (also of Glassjaw).
+Head Automatica is an American rock band from Brooklyn, New York fronted by Glassjaw frontman Daryl Palumbo.

 History

+Formation, Decadance and Popaganda (2003–2006)

 The beginnings of the band stemmed from singer Daryl Palumbo's interests in the hip hop and Britpop genres.
 Palumbo felt that the material that was inspired by these genres did not fit into Glassjaw's spectrum and so Head Automatica was created to showcase this.

 The band's debut album, Decadence, was released August 17, 2004.
 Charting on the Billboard 200 and Top Heatseekers charts, the album was the brainchild of Palumbo, who was known better for his work in post-hardcore music, and Dan 'The Automator' Nakamura, famous for his production work with groups including Gorillaz and Handsome Boy Modeling School.
 The two allegedly met at a party and worked on what later became the album.
 Palumbo then recruited the other current members as a touring group, and toured the United States, playing with bands such as Interpol, The Rapture, The Used and The Cure.

 The band released their second album, entitled Popaganda, on June 6, 2006.
 This album was produced by Howard Benson, who had already worked with Head Automatica on several tracks from Decadence.
 With the departure of Nakamura, the band took a more organic, classic power-pop approach citing Squeeze and Elvis Costello as influences.

 In 2006, the band toured with Avenged Sevenfold and Coheed and Cambria, and joined Taking Back Sunday, Angels & Airwaves, and The Subways for a month of touring on June 22.
 In October 2006, drummer and founding member Larry Gorman was fired from the band for undisclosed reasons, with Brandon Reid being announced as his replacement.
 The band scheduled a headlining fall tour with Rock Kills Kid, but chose to cancel it after playing only a few dates.
 Instead, they supported Thirty Seconds to Mars on their Welcome to the Universe Tour along with The Receiving End of Sirens, Cobra Starship, and Rock Kills Kid.
 In early 2007, Head Automatica played direct support on The West Coast Winter Tour with Jack's Mannequin, We Are The Fury, and The Audition.
 The band visited the UK for the first time for a headlining tour that started at Southampton University on May 23, 2007, and performed at Rock Am Ring festival in Nürburg, Germany on June 1.
 August 2007 saw yet another change in the line up, with New York hardcore veteran Sammy Siegler taking over the drum kit.